mach-8/Effect-of-Pressure-on-Bubble-Drag/README.md

 # EFFECT OF PRESSURE ON THE DRAG COEFFICIENT OF INDIVIDUAL BUBBLES IN A CONTAMINATED POLYDISPERSE SWARM

-This notebook repeats a data analysis that was initially performed in MATLAB.
+This notebook repeats a data analysis that was originally performed in MATLAB.

 Raw data files can be made available on request